aces/Loris-MRI/docs/scripts_md/tarchive_validation.md

 \-reckless    : upload data to the database even if the study protocol
                is not defined or if it is violated

-\-globLocation: loosen the validity check of the tarchive allowing for
-               the possibility that the tarchive was moved to a different directory

 \-verbose     : boolean, if set, run the script in verbose mode

 # DESCRIPTION